bsshreyas99/parallel-crypto/docs/README.md

 We will construct a library with parallel versions of existing sequential implementations of primarily two cryptographic algorithms, AES and ChaCha20.
 In the case we do not find a satisfactory sequential version, we will implement our own version following the steps detailed for the algorithm.

-For both the AES and ChaCha20 algorithms, we will work on parallelizing the independently computed blocks using atleast 2 framworks and techniques mentioned above.
+For both the AES and ChaCha20 algorithms, we will work on parallelizing the independently computed blocks using atleast 2 frameworks and techniques mentioned above.
 A combination of the parallelization techniques will also be explored.
 For implementations using CUDA, we will test and study their performances on the GPUs of both the machine types.

 ### *Hope to Achieve*